sabataitis/skirmante/content/pages/home.md

 ---
 title: skirmante.com
 blocks:
-  - heading: Solution Focused Coaching
+  - heading: SOLUTION FOCUSED COACHING
     subheading: Change doesn't need to be difficult
     text: >
       Hi, my name is Skirmante, I am a solution focused practitioner helping my clients to create change for better, happier life.
-My

-      coaching style comes from Solution Focused approach and is topped with
+My coaching style comes from Solution Focused approach and is topped with

       highly effective applied neuroscience tools.
 Our work together in